 The SVX80 is the wide field imaging system to buy if you want the best performance both visually and photographically.
 This system comes with an extremely high Strehl (highly accurate) triplet objective for the ultimate visual experience.
 Also included is a matched SFF4 field flattener that threads onto the 3" Stellarvue focuser for imaging.
 This system uses an over-sized 3" focuser that eliminates the vignetting seen when using full sized ccd and DSLR Sensors and a 2.5" focuser.
 This focuser is robust, smooth and stable.

 Also included are Stellarvue's new risers and a Losmandy-sized mounting rail.
 The risers are necessary to position the telescope and camera in a balanced configuration.
 The visual/photographic system is specifically designed for imaging and has American made hardware with rings that bolt directly to the tube completely eliminating any felt flexure.
 The heavy duty 3" focuser is also hard mounted to the tube with a highly accurate rotator.
 This maintains alignment better than many rotating focusers on the market.
-The SVX80T comes in a heavy duty case that holds the telescope, riser blocks and rings as one unit.
+The SVX80T-3SV comes in a heavy duty, thickly padded C18 case that holds the telescope, riser blocks and rings as one unit.
 Merely take it from the case and slide it onto your mount.

 Each lens focuses light precisely and in addition the extreme broadband coatings on each surface enhance it even further.
 Using it visually, the stars appear vivid and the background, velvet black.
 Since these coatings transmit more than 99% in the visual spectrum and far above and below it, reflections seen on CCD images are eliminated.
 The relatively fast speed and high Strehl optics make the 80 apo an excellent wide field imaging telescope while the visual performance is simply stunning.